rslewis96/CSharpPrograms/README.md

 **KaijuGuessingGame:**
 Stored in the zip file is the source code and the EXE(this can be found in the debug folder).
 The program was setup to use local folder/file location.
-Over time I add more Kaiju to the list.
+Over time I'll add more Kaiju to the list.
+At somepoint, I'll modify it to be more of a general guessing game rather than be specific.

 **FizzBuzz:**
 This was given as an interview question.